 It is notable that the SX60 has a microphone port, which is missing on the HX400V.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The HX400V is a recent model that features in the current product line-up of Sony.
-In contrast, the SX60 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX60 was succeeded by the Canon SX70, while the HX400V does not have a direct successor.
+Both the SX60 and the HX400V have been discontinued, but can regularly be found used on ebay.
+The SX60 was replaced by the Canon SX70, while the HX400V does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX60 Manual (free pdf) or the online Sony HX400V Manual.

 So how do things add up?
 Which of the two cameras – the Canon SX60 or the Sony HX400V – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.